nawaf83/learningGit1/README.md

 # learningGit1

-This change is made on my pc
+This change is made on my Laptop